 Figure 54.
-State Investments in Transformation and Ongoing Support at VSC overall deficit.
+State Investments in Transformation and Ongoing Support at VSC

+Note: Not included in this depiction are COVID mitigation costs that have deepened the VSC System's overall deficit.
 These costs will be covered at least in part by federal stimulus funding, but the exact amount and allowable use of federal stimulus dollars remains to be determined.